 HCP includes a single print driver which supports all printers and MFPs, which means that you can enjoy seamless operation across all printing manufacturers and operating systems—a positive thing for IT departments that are often dealing with a wide range of equipment.

-If you’ve developed a cloud-first strategy before, then you know how quickly your company’s transition can turn into bottom-line savings.
-In fact, it is estimated that companies can cut costs by up to 30% when they ditch their traditional printing practices.
+If you’ve developed a cloud first strategy before, then you know how quickly your company’s transition can turn into bottom-line savings.
+Companies can save an average of 15% on all IT costs by migrating to the cloud.
+Even better, it is estimated that companies can cut costs by up to 30% when they ditch their traditional printing practices.

 Think of it this way—when your IT team is busy tending to a printing-related issue, not only is it a use of resources, but it’s also a distraction away from other possible technology.

-Quick implementation and fast ROI
+Quick Implementation and Fast ROI

 Plus, with innovative pull printing capabilities, your team members will be in control of exactly when a print document is released, leaving less room for sensitive information to be left in the print tray for all eyes to see.